 - You might save time and money as your Pathways experiences help you further clarify and refine your career goals, whether toward this field or away from it, and you avoid taking ill-fitting jobs or grad programs.

-The ideal time to declare, or “launch” a Pathway is the 2nd semester of your first year or early in your sophomore year.
+The ideal time to declare, or “launch” a Pathway is anytime during your first or sophomore year.

 Academic courses taken before you launch will count for your Pathway, but your PATH courses and official career experience (EL) must be done after launching.